 "One common mistake is to choose colors that are too trendy and won't withstand the design test of time," Makk explains.
 Two-toned kitchen cabinets can stay aligned with popular looks by keeping the color choices simple.

 To avoid this pitfall, stick with color combinations that you know work well together.
 This space utilizes a black island to add dimension and flair to the rest of the white kitchen.
 This look still features pops of color found in the pink runner rug and brown textured barstool chairs.

 Take the flooring into consideration when selecting colors for the rest of your kitchen.
 In this space, navy and white kitchen cabinets stand out against dark wood flooring, making the colors pop even more.
 The two-toned cabinets also match the island, keeping the various blue and white elements connected for a cohesive design.

 Vary Color and Texture

 A simple variation in color and texture between a kitchen island and kitchen cabinets adds so much interest and dimension to a space.
 This welcoming kitchen features a wooden island with deep brown cabinets that stand out against the black countertop and darker cabinetry above.
-Along with the cabinets, a colorful rug adds another element of design to the room.
+Along with the cabinets, a colorful kitchen rug adds another element of design to the room.

-Use Shiny White Uppers to Create Light and Space
+Use White Uppers to Reflect Light

-This blue and white two-toned kitchen proves that the dynamic design can look and feel traditional.
+This blue and white kitchen proves that the dynamic design can look and feel traditional.
 Located in a Carroll Gardens Townhouse in Brooklyn, the white subway tile backsplash, navy blue lower cabinets, and white upper shelving create a timeless look.
 Try using gold hardware like this to tie the varied elements together.